Resources /

 Documenting Your Compliance for Audits

-Also maintain a meta-audit trail—records of when privacy policies were reviewed, which users updated security settings, and how long it took to fulfill data-subject requests.
+Also maintain a meta-audit trail: records of when privacy policies were reviewed, which users updated security settings, and how long it took to fulfill data-subject requests.
 These details show that your compliance program is actively managed and auditable.
+Assign an owner for the evidence pack and review it on a fixed cadence, since stale documentation is as much an audit finding as a missing control.

 Security Controls You Still Need to Configure in Salesforce

-Salesforce provides the tools for GDPR-grade data protection, but it’s up to each organization to configure them correctly.
-The following controls address common gaps that still leave many orgs exposed:
+Salesforce provides the tools for GDPR-grade data protection, but it is up to your organization to configure them correctly.
+The controls below address the gaps that most often leave orgs exposed, and each maps to a specific GDPR obligation.

 Misconfigurations, not missing features, are the root cause of most GDPR gaps in Salesforce.
-Applying these settings consistently across environments ensures that personal data remains protected by design and by default.
+Applying these settings consistently across environments keeps personal data protected by design and by default (Article 25).
+Beyond configuration, monitor for drift: Shield Event Monitoring and login history help you spot unusual access to personal data, and regular permission reviews catch the privilege creep that quietly widens your exposure between audits.

 Maintaining GDPR Compliance with Flosum